-- 3.1.1 The Housing & Council Tax benefit system at Northampton Borough Council awards out in excess of £85m to support people in paying both housing and Council Tax costs.
-While the gateway is secured through fraud detection and prevention work, we have to be mindful not to make it too difficult for genuine claimants to access benefits they are entitled to receive.
-It is the role of the Council's Investigation team to find individuals defrauding the system and take appropriate action to sanction or prosecute offenders. - 3.1.2 The Counter Fraud & Prosecution Policy is enclosed at Annex A for reference.
+- 3.1.1 The Housing & Council Tax benefit system at Northampton Borough Council pays out in excess of £85m a year.
+While the gateway is secured we have to be mindful not to make it too difficult that genuine claimants are put off and in this gap the opportunist and organised fraudster has opportunity to take money from the system illegally.
+It is the role of the Investigation team to find these individuals indentify the fraud/error and where appropriate prosecute. - 3.1.2 The Counter Fraud & Prosecution Policy (previous agreed at cabinet) is enclosed at annex A for reference. - 3.1.3 The report will give an overview of the Investigation activity from 2012/13 and the expectations for 2013/14.

-- 3.1.3 This report provides an overview of the Investigation activity in 2011/12 and the expectations for 2012/13. - 3.1.4 It is the Council's duty to protect the Public Purse and there will always be a need to investigate irregularities.
-The preventative measures will deter some opportunists but those who are set on providing false information and/or failing to declare relevant changes in circumstances may succeed. - 3.1.5 Designated Fraud Investigation officers are professionally trained and resourced to carry out investigations.
+- 3.1.4 It is the Council's duty to protect the Public Purse so there will always be a need to investigate irregularities.
+The preventative measures will deter some opportunist but those who are set on providing false information and/or failing to declare relevant changes in circumstances may succeed. - 3.1.5 Designated Fraud Investigation Officers, who will be professionally trained and resourced, will carry out investigations.
 They must work to a specific Code of Conduct given the sensitive nature of their duties.
-They Operate under the Social Security Administration Act 1992 and have to follow guidance from the Police & Criminal Evidence Act 1984 and Criminal procedures and Investigations Act 1996 to bring a case to criminal prosecution. - 3.1.6 Additional features must be maintained such as Safety and Visiting Procedures and joint working with the Department for Work and Pensions fraud staff. - 3.1.7 Failure to investigate will see money leaving the Authority by way of Fraud & Error and failure to tackle this could lead to qualified subsidy claims and loss of revenue to the Authority. - 3.1.8 Activity starts with a referral and goes through a process to establish the quality of the referral (this is demonstrated in the Fraud Support flow diagram) at annex A. - 3.1.9 Once the referral is considered suitable it will be dealt with by an investigation officer who will need to make an assessment as to how the case should be investigated an whether it should be completed informally (error) or formally (fraud) this will lead to an evidence gathering process that will lead to an interview and a decision on how to proceed.
-This process is outlined in the Fraud Flow Diagram at annex A.
+They Operate under the Social Security Administration Act 1992 and have to follow guidance from the Police & Criminal Evidence Act 1984 and Criminal procedures and Investigations Act 1996 to bring a case to criminal prosecution. - 3.1.6 Additional features must be maintained such as Safety and Visiting Procedures and joint working with the Department for Work and Pensions fraud staff. - 3.1.7 Failure to investigate will see money leaving the Authority by way of Fraud & Error and failure to tackle this could lead to qualified subsidy claims and loss of revenue to the Authority. - 3.1.8 Activity starts with a referral and goes through a process to establish the quality of the referral (this is demonstrated in the Fraud Support flow diagram included in annex B). - 3.1.9 Once the referral is considered suitable it will be dealt with by an investigation officer who will need to make an assessment as to how the case should be investigated and whether it should be completed informally (error) or formally (fraud) this will lead to an evidence gathering process followed by an interview to establish the facts and a decision on how to proceed.
+This process is outlined in the Fraud Flow Diagram included in annex C.